NickelannG/holbertonschool-simple_shell/simple_shell_exercise/README.md

 </ol>

 **Fork, wait and execve**
-Write a program that executes the command ls -l /tmp in 5 different child processes.
+<br>Write a program that executes the command ls -l /tmp in 5 different child processes.
 Each child should be created by the same process (the father).
 Wait for a child to exit before creating a new child.

 **Super Simple Shell**
-Using everything we saw, write a first version of a super simple shell that can run commands with their full path, without any argument.
+<br>Using everything we saw, write a first version of a super simple shell that can run commands with their full path, without any argument.

 **Find a file in the PATH**
-Write a program that looks for files in the current PATH.
+<br>Write a program that looks for files in the current PATH.
-Usage: _which filename ...
+- Usage: _which filename ...

 **Environement**
 <ol start="0">